markrepedersen/SimpleDNS/README.md

 # SimpleDNS

-A Domain Name Server implementation in C.
+A Domain Name Server implementation in Java.